 How is the NDRE used?

-NDRE is used in the advanced stages of the crop, where we can generate nitrogen fertilization maps in the most affected areas.
+Although NDRE is an index closely related to NDVI, it allows us to identify vigor decreases earlier.
+It is also a helpful index in the advanced stages of the crop to generate nitrogen fertilization maps in the most affected areas.

-The MSAVI2 or Modified Soil Adjusted Vegetation Index is a vegetation index that is used as a variant to extend the application limits of NDVI to areas with a high presence of bare soil.
-It is used in areas where indices such as NDVI or NDRE provide incomplete or erroneous data, mainly due to a small amount of vegetation or lack of chlorophyll in the vegetation (e.g. in the phenological stage of emergence).
-In this way, it serves to minimize the influence of the soil background and increase the dynamic range signaled by the vegetation.
+MSAVI2 is a vegetation index used as a variant to extend the application limits of NDVI to areas with a high presence of bare soil.
+It is used in areas where indices such as NDVI or NDRE provide incomplete or erroneous data, mainly due to a small amount of vegetation or lack of chlorophyll in the vegetation (e.g., in the phenological stage of emergence).
+In this way, it minimizes the influence of the soil background and increases the dynamic range signaled by the vegetation.

 How is MSAVI2 used?

-5. NDWI: The water index and how to use it.
+5. NDWI: The water index and how to use it

 NDWI=(NIR-SWIR) / (NIR+SWIR)